 You can use the framework for medium term planning and for tracking the progress and development of your young musicians, using specific examples from your specialism where the framework has generic descriptions.
 Your young musicians can gain a Star Award through CMA or through their school if the school member of staff is a teacher assessor.
-CMA will not charge an assessment fee for Pupil Premium students from Croydon state schools.
+CMA charge £3 for Pupil Premium students from Croydon state schools.